mhitza/flake8-jupyter-notebook/README.md

-A container and a wrapper script around [flake8][1] to validate python code within Jupyter notebooks. flake8 will pick up configuration files in your project, but [some options are not supported](#flake8-configuration-support) and will cause the action to fail (sommetimes silently).
+A container and a wrapper script around [flake8][1] to validate python code within Jupyter notebooks. flake8 will pick up configuration files in your project, but [some options are not supported](#flake8-configuration-support) and will cause the action to fail (sometimes silently).

 ## Motivation